davidlpower/heracles/README.md

 I linekd to two other projects which demostrate other skills I expect you want to see in this assessment.

 ## Approach Taken
+- Developer environment has been containerised for portability and testing (especially useful in a CI CD environement where we don't want to add every projects own unique build dependencies)
-- Positive and Negitive test cases given for demostration purposes
+- Positive and Negative test cases given for demonstration purposes
 - Utilised Parameterisation to make test cases easier to write
 - I would advise the use of Property Bases Testing see [example demo](https://github.com/davidlpower/property_based_testing_demo) I gave while working as a *SEQ* in 2017

 ### What would I also like to add if I had time

-Containerise the application for improved developer portability.
-A Jenkins or CircleCI Pipeline would also be nice.
+Add Jenkins or CircleCI Pipeline which ran linting first and then the unit tests.
+I've added `set -e` to the `run.sh` file to emulate this (fails on first script error)

-I have a seperate project [isOnline](https://github.com/davidlpower/isonline) which uses containerisation which I think servers as a good example of how to containerise an application under test.
+I have a seperate project [isOnline](https://github.com/davidlpower/isonline) which uses containerisation.
+I think it servers as another good example of how to containerise an application under test.

 ## CI Steps